 Lansoprazole, Amoxicillin and Clarithromycin Description

-Lansoprazole delayed-release capsules USP, amoxicillin capsules USP, and clarithromycin tablets USP consist of a daily administration card containing two lansoprazole 30 mg delayed-release capsules USP, four amoxicillin 500 mg capsules USP, and two clarithromycin 500 mg tablets USP, for oral administration.
+Lansoprazole/amoxicillin/clarithromycin consists of a daily administration card containing two lansoprazole delayed-release 30 mg capsules, four amoxicillin 500 mg capsules, USP, and two clarithromycin 500 mg tablets, USP, for oral administration.

-The active ingredient in lansoprazole delayed-release capsules USP is lansoprazole, a substituted benzimidazole, 2-[[[3-methyl-4-(2,2,2-trifluoroethoxy)-2-pyridyl] methyl] sulfinyl] benzimidazole, a compound that inhibits gastric acid secretion.
-Its molecular formula is C16H14F3N3O2S with a molecular weight of 369.37.
+The active ingredient in lansoprazole delayed-release capsules is lansoprazole, a substituted benzimidazole, 2-[[[3-methyl-4-(2,2,2-trifluoroethoxy)-2-pyridyl] methyl] sulfinyl] benzimidazole, a compound that inhibits gastric acid secretion.
+Its empirical formula is C16H14F3N3O2S with a molecular weight of 369.37.
 Lansoprazole has the following structure:

-Each delayed-release capsule contains enteric-coated pellets consisting of 30 mg of lansoprazole USP (active ingredient) and the following inactive ingredients: acetone, hypromellose, isopropyl alcohol, light magnesium carbonate, methacrylic acid copolymer, polyethylene glycol, polysorbate 80, sugar spheres (which contain sucrose and corn starch), talc, and titanium dioxide.
-Components of the gelatin capsule include D&C Red No. 28, FD&C Blue No. 1, FD&C Red No. 40, gelatin, sodium lauryl sulfate, and titanium dioxide.
+Each delayed-release capsule contains enteric-coated granules consisting of 30 mg of lansoprazole (active ingredient) and the following inactive ingredients: sugar sphere, sucrose, methacrylic acid copolymer, low substituted hydroxypropyl cellulose, starch, magnesium carbonate, talc, polyethylene glycol, titanium dioxide, polysorbate 80, hydroxypropyl cellulose, colloidal silicon dioxide D&C Red No. 28, FD&C Blue No. 1, and FD&C Red No. 40.

 Meets USP Dissolution Test 2.